nonamebruhyes/interactive_traffic_simulation/README.md

 # how to interact
   1. Press 'Enter' on the keyboard to enter the interactive mode; Press it again to quit
-  2. Press 'Up' - accelerate
+  2. Press 'Up' - Accelerate
-  3. Press 'Down' - decelerate
+  3. Press 'Down' - Decelerate
   4. Press 'Left' - Change lane to left
   5. Press 'Right' - Change lane to right

 # model
-A variant of Cellular Automate model is used. see slides https://github.com/gotrafficgo/traffic_flow_theory_slides
+A variant of Cellular Automata (CA) model is used. see slides for CA https://github.com/gotrafficgo/traffic_flow_theory_slides
-  1. Velocity-Dependent-Randomization (VDR) model -- that is why you see two slowdown probabiblites
+  1. Velocity-Dependent-Randomization (VDR) model -- that is why you see two slowdown probabiblites in Config.m
-  2. Each cell is 1 m long -- that is why you see the simulation is quite efficient and animation is quite smooth
+  2. Each cell is 1 m long -- that is why you see the animation is quite smooth
   3. Instantanous lane changing

 # still working on convincing myself to release all the code